 Age-related macular degeneration, often called AMD or ARMD, is the leading cause of vision loss and blindness among Americans who are age 65 and older.
 Because people in this group are an increasingly larger percentage of the general population, vision loss from macular degeneration is a growing problem.

 While all physicians at EyeHealth Northwest are trained to diagnose and care for patients with Macular Degeneration, there are some situations that require more specialized care.
-Doctors Jonathan Yoken, MD, Brian T. Chan-Kai, MD and Elizabeth Verner-Cole, MD are fellowship trained Vitreoretinal subspecialists who are available for consultation, second opinions and on-going care.
+Doctors Jonathan Yoken, MD, Brian T. Chan-Kai, MD, Elizabeth Verner-Cole, MD and Christopher Aderman, MD are fellowship-trained Vitreoretinal subspecialists who are available for consultation, second opinions, and on-going care.